THORWallet/dwh-analytics-backup/README.md

 ## SSH Connection

 For the connection you will need SSH key access that can be handled on Digital Ocean.

-In your terminal connect the droplet via:
+In your terminal connect to the droplet via:
 `ssh root@159.223.231.26`

-After this you are connected to the droplets Linux console.
-The ipv4 address of the droplet can also be found on Digital Ocean.
 Type ``exit`` to exit the droplets console.